oclark3/coding-exposure_MERN-netflix-clone/README.md

 npm install
 ```

-3. Create a .env file in the backend directory with the following content:
+3. Create a .env file in the project's root directory with the following content:
 ```
 PORT=5000
 MONGO_URI=your_mongo_uri